A+

 Cost Of Living Quick Facts

-• The cost of living in Knoxville is 2% lower than the Tennessee average
+• The cost of living in Knoxville is equal to the Tennessee average

 • Knoxville housing is 18% lower than the national average